MartinMayday/raycast-fabric-ai-extension/README.md

 1. Copy a YouTube URL to your clipboard
 2. Run the "Extract Wisdom" command
-3. The extension will automatically detect the YouTube URL and extract the transcript
+3. The extension will automatically detect the YouTube URL and extract the transcript using `fabric --youtube="URL" --transcript --pattern extract_wisdom`
 4. Get AI-powered insights from the video content

 ### Keyboard Shortcuts